anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 Further message exchanges MAY be performed as needed.

 Note:
-The the message exchanges marked OPTIONAL in the below {{enrollfigure}}
+The message exchanges marked OPTIONAL in the below {{enrollfigure}}
 cover all those supported by the use of EST in BRSKI.
 The last OPTIONAL one, namely certificate confirmation, is not supported by EST, but by CMP and other enrollment protocols.